This DIY rolling plant stand tutorial is super easy. Made from a simple wood crate and casters. A big help when moving heavy pots.

 I used Miniwax gray wood stain to give the crate a rustic feel.
 You could use any stain you like or paint it in your favorite color to make it pretty as well as functional.

 The opening makes a handy dandy storage spot for my watering can.
+It's also a great spot for fertilizer, a water meter, and other indoor gardening supplies.
 I think I may add another piece of wood near the top as a shelf for even more storage.

 I love the way it looks in the dining room with some of my other stands and plants.
 This crate turned rolling plant stand turned out to be the perfect solution to my watering issue.